samoseley/ecs171projectspeeddating/README.md

 ## Methods
 ### **Data Exploration**
 The columns we are focusing on are: percieved interest, sharedinterestso, sharedinterestpartner, interestscorrelate, attractive, sincere, intelligence, funny, and ambition.
-Of these columns, the ones relating to assessing oneself are skewed low as a result of people overvaluing themselves we will normalize features and drop columns to evaluate our hypotheses.
+Of these columns, the ones relating to assessing oneself are skewed low as a result of people overvaluing themselves.
+We will normalize features and drop columns to evaluate our hypotheses.

 We displayed a [correlation heatmap](https://colab.research.google.com/drive/1u627U9eaXVYpmNcxioSJax0oVLrmV6P7#scrollTo=AuGS2nfzbDHy&line=1&uniqifier=1) on our chosen columns: